 - 1. mRPAS requirements mRPAS do not normally require crew under the CAR. - 2.
-RPAS CAR requirements Visual observers are mandatory for operation over 400'agl and at public events. - 3.
-Club/Site/Event requirements Spotters shall be used at any time there are 4 or more pilots' stations in operation specially during Fun Fly or other special events where non-club members are present.
+RPAS CAR requirements Visual Observers are optional for flying below 400'. - 3.
+Club/Site/Event requirements (Helpers/spotters etc.) Spotters shall be used at any time there are 4 or more pilots stations in operation and for any events where non-club members are present.
 Helper and mechanic use are up to each individual member to decide. - 4.
-MAAC Add-on requirements RPAS crew supporting pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.
+MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.